RSA Student Design Awards Shortlisted Students

 Lauren Moriarty is Course Director for BA Product Design within the Leeds School of Arts.
 Lauren is a PhD candidate within the subject area of Product Design.

-Simon Warren is Senior Lecturer at the Leeds School of Architecture, where he leads the Post Graduate Diploma in Architectural Professional Practice course and co-directs Project Office, a design and research collaboration of staff and students.
-Project Office is an architecture consultancy concerned with ethical, social and resilient architecture and design.
+Simon Warren (BA Hons Arch, DipArch, ARB, SFEA) is a Senior Lecturer at the Leeds School of Architecture, where he leads the Post Graduate Diploma in Architectural Professional Practice (RIBA/ARB Part 3) course.